fable-compiler/fable-compiler.github.io/blog/Introducing-Femto.md

 [20:13:43 INF]   | -- Missing react-spring in package.json
 [20:13:43 INF]   | -- Resolve manually using 'npm install react-spring@8.0.1 --save'
 ```
-Notice how femto decided to use `npm` for package management.
-In case I had the `yarn.lock` file next to `package.json` then femto will use `yarn` instead and the install commands would be yarn specifc:
+Notice how Femto decided to use `npm` for package management.
+In case I had the `yarn.lock` file next to `package.json` then Femto will use `yarn` instead and the install commands would be yarn specific:
 ```bash
 npm install sweetalert2@8.5.0 --save
 # becomes